Parantap-Mishra/PERCY/README.md

 Percy was showcased at two prestigious innovation competitions:

-* 🛠 **DesignTrek, NID** – Where we presented the concept and received expert feedback on modular scalability and deployment.
+* 🛠 **DesignTrek, National Institute of Design** – Where we presented the concept and received expert feedback on modular scalability and deployment.
 * 💡 **Kriti, Kothari International School** – Where our project was appreciated for its affordability and real-world impact in disaster-prone zones.

 These events helped us gather critical feedback that directly influenced the evolution of Percy’s design and deployment strategy.